Meaning of a Credit Default

 - Credit card repayment

 - Mortgage repayment

 The refusal to pay this kind of bill would result in a default in your credit file.
-Moreover the bank, lender, phone carrier, credit card provider must have a reasonable prove that they have tried to contact you and must have given you enough time to settle the payment(s).
+Moreover, the bank, lender, phone carrier, credit card provider must have a reasonable proof that they have tried to contact you and must have given you enough time to settle the payment(s).

 Meaning of a Credit History

-Credit history is a very important aspect of the credit file because it is what keeps track and history of where credit facilities such as loans, credit card and mortgages are concerned.
-Meanwhile defaults in credit history stays there for 5 years (note: Even if you pay your default it will still be in your history but It will be listed as “paid”)
+Credit history is a very important aspect of the credit file because it is what keeps track and history of where credit facilities such as loans, credit cards, and mortgages are concerned.
+Meanwhile, defaults in credit history stay there for 5 years (note: Even if you pay your default it will still be in your history but It will be listed as “paid”)

-However there are other serious credit infringement that can stay in the credit history for 7 years.
+However, there is another serious credit infringement that can stay in the credit history for 7 years.
 For example;

 - Hacking of credit card funds etc.

-The five years rule on credit file history are just for minor credit infringement.
+The five years rule on credit file history is just for minor credit infringement.
 The two notable exceptions are:

 - CourtWrits: These are documents or order from a higher court or set of people back up by the government to take some kind of action.
 This stays up to 4 years on a credit history